amcm329/cod_hurricane_prediction/README.md

 └── requirements.txt

 ```
 The file  `Documentation.doc` contains a deeper walk-through of the project.

 ## Deploying on Cloudera

 The ways of executing the project are the following ones:

-1. **As ML Prototype** - In a CML workspace, click "New Project", add a Project Name, select "ML Prototype" as the Initial Setup option, copy in the [repo URL](https://github.com/amcm329/cod_hurricane_prediction), click "Create Project", click "Configure Project"
+1. **As AMP** - In a CML workspace, click "New Project", add a Project Name, select "AMPs" as the Initial Setup option, copy in the [repo URL](https://github.com/amcm329/cod_hurricane_prediction), click "Create Project", click "Configure Project"

-3. **Manual Setup** - In a CML workspace, click "New Project", add a Project Name, select "Git" as the Initial Setup option, copy in the [repo URL](https://github.com/amcm329/cod_hurricane_prediction), click "Create Project".
-Then, follow the steps listed [in this document](scripts/README.md) in order
+2. **Manual Setup** - In a CML workspace, click "New Project", add a Project Name, select "Git" as the Initial Setup option, copy in the [repo URL](https://github.com/amcm329/cod_hurricane_prediction), click "Create Project".
+Then, follow the steps listed [in this document](scripts/README.md).

 In general, the project contains mechanisms to guarantee a safe execution but if anything happens, it would be desirable to check both the documentation and the [technical configuration](scripts/README.md).